 Note details of Chadwick's experiments are not required at GCSE.
 They are

-mentioned purely for reader interest.
+mentioned here purely for your interest.

 In 1932 James Chadwick discovered the neutron.
 His discovery followed work from a number of scientists who had noticed that when alpha particles struck certain materials an unusual type of radiation was emitted.